Rirsc/rirsc.github.io/content/posts/25/250202_Knowledge distillation and animation recs.md

   - weekly
 ---

-Company A sucked the entire human knowledge without paying a dime to its creators, and built its wealth with it.
-[Company B sucked the entire knowledge from Company A](https://www.404media.co/openai-furious-deepseek-might-have-stolen-all-the-data-openai-stole-from-us/) without paying a dime to its creators, using the [knowledge distillation](https://en.wikipedia.org/wiki/Knowledge_distillation) technique.\
+Company A sucked the entire human knowledge without paying a dime to its creators, and built its wealth with it.\
+Using the [knowledge distillation](https://en.wikipedia.org/wiki/Knowledge_distillation) technique, [Company B sucked the entire knowledge from Company A](https://www.404media.co/openai-furious-deepseek-might-have-stolen-all-the-data-openai-stole-from-us/) and didnt pay a dime to Company A.\
+Company A complaint that Company B didnt pay to them.\
 We all should grab a big pack of popcorn and enjoy it at least for today.

 {{< smalldivider  >}}